To find out more about your child's curriculum please see your child's teacher or click on their Year group on the left.

 School Council, ECO Club, Head Boy/Girl, Librarians and Prefects - this area gives the names of those children who have been chosen to fill these very important roles.

-School Results - this section has been updated to include the Academic Year 2013/2014 end of Year results.
+School Results - this section has been updated to include the previous full Academic Year, end of year results.

 Special Educational Needs - We strive to ensure that all children are able to access learning and achieve their potential in a safe and stimulating environment.